ldrozdz93/dyno/README.md

 ```

 ## Construction-like assignment
 __Assignment rules are the same as construction__, apart from the fact, that the storage is first destructed.
-After destruction, it is constructed with allready listed construction rules.
+After destruction, it is constructed with above listed construction rules.
 Example:
 ```c++
 using namespace dyno::macro;